-Is Albania safe?
+Is a Holiday in Albania safe?

 Some travellers might ask if it is safe to travel in Albania.
 I would like to answer this question in my travel blog today.
 The small Balkan state on the Mediterranean has recently become an increasingly attractive holiday destination.
 The impressive natural beauty, majestic mountains and picturesque coastline, coupled with a great history, are winning the hearts of hikers and cultural travellers.
 As beautiful as the country appears at first glance, the question arises: Is it safe to travel to Albania?
 Time and again, there are reports or rumours of dangers and uncertainties that could unsettle potential travellers.
 This article will examine whether Albania is a safe country and whether it can be travelled without hesitation.